Messi strike lights up Maracana as Argentina sink Bosnia

 Substitute Ibisevic earned a place in Bosnian soccer folklore by scoring their first World Cup goal when he placed his angled shot through Sergio Romero's legs, but it was too little too late.

-Bosnia were far from outplayed, however, and capitalised on a cautious safety-first approach from Sabella in the first half.
+Bosnia were far from outplayed, however, and capitalized on a cautious safety-first approach from Sabella in the first half.

 Playing with five at the back against lone striker Dzeko and with Sergio Aguero and Messi getting limited service in attack, Bosnia dealt with their more illustrious opponents with relative ease.